Defense Support Program: History

 The Defense Support Program replaced the 1960s space-based infrared Missile Defense Alarm System (MIDAS).
 The first successful launch of MIDAS (MIDAS-2) was 24 May 1960 and there were twelve launches before the DSP program replaced it in 1970.

-The first launch of a DSP (IMEWS-1 - Integrated Missile Early Warning Satellite) was on 6 November 1970 and since then it has become the mainstay of the United States ballistic missile early warning system.
+Benefiting from funds released by the cancellation of Manned Orbiting Laboratory, the first launch of a DSP (IMEWS-1 - Integrated Missile Early Warning Satellite) was on 6 November 1970 and since then it has become the mainstay of the United States ballistic missile early warning system.
 For the last 45 years they have provided an uninterrupted space-based early warning capability.
 The original DSP satellite weighed 2,000 pounds (900 kg) and had 400 watts of power, 2000 detectors and a design life of 1.25 years.

 Throughout the life of the program, the satellite design has undergone numerous improvements to enhance reliability and capability.
 The weight grew to 5,250 pounds (2380 kg), the power to 1275 watts, the number of detectors increased threefold to 6000 and the design life has been increased to a goal of ten years.

 The numerous improvement projects have enabled DSP to provide accurate, reliable data in the face of evolving missile threats.
 On-station sensor reliability has provided uninterrupted service well past their design lifetime.
 Recent technological improvements in sensor design include above-the-horizon capability and improved resolution.
 Increased on-board signal-processing capability improves clutter rejection.
 Enhanced reliability and survivability improvements were also incorporated.